 Step 3: Activating Accessibility Suite APK for Android

 This will open the Language & input menu.
 Scroll down until you see TalkBack, then tap on it.
-Now, choose E to enable If . that option isn’t available to you (it should be), then look for something else with “TalkBack” in its name.
-There is usually more than one “TalkBack” option to choose from, but the E enables If one is the one that enables TalkBack.
+Now, choose E to enable.
+If . that option isn’t available to you (it should be), then look for something else with “TalkBack” in its name.
+There is usually more than one “TalkBack” option to choose from, but the E enables If one is the one that allows TalkBack.

 Android Accessibility Suite APK FAQs

-Android Accessibility Suite APK download free
+Android Accessibility Suite APK downloads free.

-How do I enable accessibility in iOS?
+How do I enable Accessibility in iOS?

 In your iOS device’s Accessibility menu, tap on the + icon.
 Now, scroll down until you find VoiceOver (it should be near the middle of the menu), then tap on it.

 How do I test the application to hear how it sounds?